Mistress Dispeller

 Mistress Dispeller is a 2024 American-Chinese documentary film, directed and produced by Elizabeth Lo.
 It follows a woman in China who hires a professional to go undercover and break up her husband's affair.

 It had its world premiere at the 81st Venice International Film Festival on September 2, 2024, in the Orizzonti section.
 It was released in the United States on October 22, 2025, by Oscilloscope.

 Premise

 A woman in China hires a professional "mistress dispeller" to break up her husband's affair.

 Production

-In September 2022, it was announced Elizabeth Lo would direct a documentary film revolving around Mistress Dispellers, with Anonymous Content and Impact Partners set to finance and produce.
+In September 2022, it was announced Elizabeth Lo would direct a documentary film about Mistress Dispellers, with Anonymous Content and Impact Partners set to finance and produce.
 The Concordia Studio Fellowship, Field of Vision, and One in a Billion Productions provided additional support for the film.
 Constance Wu serves as an executive producer under her Tempo Wubato Productions banner.

 Release

 It had its world premiere at the 81st Venice International Film Festival on September 2, 2024, in the Orizzonti section.
 It screened at the 2024 Toronto International Film Festival on September 6, 2024.
 In March 2025, Oscilloscope acquired distribution rights to the film.
 It was released in the United States on October 22, 2025.